-We were rather surprised by this turn of events—we’d never heard of a verbal lifetime tenancy before, probably because there is no such thing, and every time we’d argued with her, she’d said she was packing up and going back to Tassie.
+We were rather surprised by this turn of events.
+Firstly, we’d never heard of a verbal lifetime tenancy, probably because there is no such thing.
+Also, because every time we’d argued with her, she’d said she was packing up and going back to Tassie.

 We had to go to court, again, and evict her, again.